 - You change certain computer settings. - An error occurs and the computer does not respond to your keyboard commands. - There are three ways to reset the computer system: - Click start then click Turn off computer.
-From the Turn off computer menu select Restart. - Press Ctrl + Alt + Del to display the Windows Task Manager, then select Shutdown and Restart. - Select Restart from the Turn Off Computer Window in the start menu. - 4.
+From the Turn off computer menu select Restart. - Press Ctrl + Alt + Del to display the Windows Task Manager, then select Shut Down and Restart. - 3.
 Press the power button and hold it down for five seconds.
 Wait 10 to 15 seconds, then turn the power on again by pressing the power button.